Neri Ame (Mizu Ame): It’s fun to knead the honey-like candy

 Neri Ame is also called “Mizuame (水飴)”, in which name “Mizu (水)” means water in Japanese.

-I think the reason why Neri Ame has another name Mizu Ame is because the base candy is clear in color like water.
+I think the reason why Neri Ame has another name of Mizu Ame is that the base candy has a clear transparent color like water.

-Neri Ame is a cheap sugar candy known as a “Dagashi (駄菓子)“.
-In fact, this one from Yaokin only costs 50 yen (0.5 USD) in Japan.
+Neri Ame or Mizu Ame is a casual, cheap sugar candy classified into “Dagashi (駄菓子)“.
+As a matter of fact, this one from Yaokin only costs 50 yen (0.5 USD).

 In the package, accompanied by a pair of short wooden chopsticks, there is a small cup of base candy of Neri Ame with a consistency like honey.

 Neri Ame comes in various flavors, and this one has a lemon flavor.
 Because of that, its color is yellow.

 Texture-wise, compared to ordinary honey, the Japanese treat is somewhat more thick, sticky, and stretchy.

 As I mentioned above, Neri Ame is a DIY candy.
 So as preparation, first scoop up the base candy with the chopsticks and put on them.